Manaslu Circuit Trek - 15 Days

 • The daytime temperature remains moderate, which allows for comfortable Manaslu hikes for trekkers.

-• The Manaslu circuit trail path becomes alive with the blooming of wildflowers and colorful rhododendron forest.
+• The Manaslu circuit trail path becomes alive with the blooming of wildflowers and the colourful rhododendron forest.

 • The remnant of snow at high altitudes in the early months of spring makes your trek more enjoyable.